-i.MX 7Dual is a multi-core device and Resource Domain Control (RDC) could be used to grant peripheral and/or memory access permissions to each core.
+i.MX 7Dual is a multicore device, and the Resource Domain Controller (RDC) can be used to grant peripheral and memory access permissions to each core.

-The examples and demo applications in the FreeRTOS BSP make use of RDC to allocate peripheral access permission.
-When running the ARM Cortex-A7 application with FreeRTOS BSP example/demo, it is important to respect the reserved peripheral.
-FreeRTOS BSP application has reserved peripherals that are used only by ARM Cortex-M4, and any access from ARM Cortex-A7 on those peripherals may cause the program to hang.
+The examples and demo applications in the FreeRTOS BSP use RDC to allocate peripheral access permission.
+When running the ARM Cortex-A7 application with the FreeRTOS BSP example/demo, it is important to respect the reserved peripherals.
+The FreeRTOS BSP application has reserved peripherals that are used only by ARM Cortex-M4, and any access from ARM Cortex-A7 core on those peripherals may cause the program to hang.

-The default RDC setting is:
+The default RDC settings are:

-- ARM Cortex-M4 core is assigned to RDC domain 1, and ARM Cortex-A7 and other bus masters use the default assignment (RDC domain 0) - Every example/demo has its specific RDC setting in its hardware\init.c.
+- The ARM Cortex-M4 core is assigned to RDC domain 1, and ARM Cortex-A7 core and other bus masters use the default assignment (RDC domain 0). - Every example/demo has its specific RDC setting in its hardware_init.c.
 Most of them are set to exclusive access.